KillarOx3487/Vanilla_Long_Range_Gatling_Turrets/README.md

 Both small and large grid use the vanilla gatling ammo. to place the turrets they are found under the vanilla gatling turret selection.

-Select the vanilla Gatling Turret from the G menu once on your hot bar use your Mouse wheel to scroll thru the options.
+Select the Gatling Turret from the G menu, once on your hot bar use your Mouse wheel to scroll thru the options.

-PLEASE DO NOT RE-UPLOAD THIS MOD WITH OUT THE MOD AUTHOR'S PERMISSION!
+DO NOT RE-UPLOAD THIS MOD WITH OUT THE MOD AUTHOR'S PERMISSION!